dimonlev/shop-angular-be/README.md

 # Shop-angular-be repo - BE part for shop-angular-cloudfront

+## Please check this repo in a few days, thanks a lot )

-## npm run deploy - deploy serverless project to aws
+### npm run deploy - deploy serverless project to aws